Bay of Fires Tasmania Pinot Noir $35

 Shaw Vineyard Estate Premium Riesling 2009 $22

-Murrumbateman, Canberra District, New South Wa
+Murrumbateman, Canberra District, New South Wales

 Graeme Shaw’s modestly priced 2009 provides quite a contrast to all the bright new 2010 rieslings arriving on market.
 It’s remarkable what that extra year in bottle does.
 Age is already giving the pure riesling varietal aroma an interesting toasty note.
 And the toastiness comes through in the flavour, too.
 The texture is slightly thicker than in the younger wines and there’s a little grip in the still fresh and lively palate.
 The flavour shift and extra weight the wine now has moves it away from the aperitif style – something you might enjoy with a rich terrine.